frendsick/torth/docs/intrinsics.md

 The different syscall constants can be found in the [sys](../lib/sys.torth) library.
 Naming convention (case sensitive): `SYS_<syscall>`, for example, `SYS_write`.

-Example of how to print "Hello, World!" without any library dependencies using the [write](https://man7.org/linux/man-pages/man2/write.2.html) syscall:
+Example of how to print "Hello, World!" to `stdout` without any library dependencies using the [write](https://man7.org/linux/man-pages/man2/write.2.html) syscall:

 `14 "Hello, World!\n" 1 1 syscall3`